Denopia/LOMEX2/README.md

 SAKE is a program for k-mer extraction.
 It utilizes two other programs: BFCounter (https://github.com/pmelsted/BFCounter) and SPOA (https://github.com/rvaser/spoa).
 Both programs are modified to fit the SAKE pipeline, so the original versions cannot be used.
 The modified versions are included in this repository.

+Small warning: SAKE is not optimized for performance or user-friendliness.
+SAKE is likely going to be slow with larger data sets.
+Due to it being a proof-of-concept prototype program, it is somewhat clunky to use.

 ### How to install